-As temperatures increase, changes in energy consumption will depend on the season.
-Warmer winters decrease the need for heating, reducing energy consumption.
-Conversely, hotter summers increase demand for cooling, so energy consumption goes up.
-As energy savings during warmer winters are not expected to offset increased consumption during hotter summers, many regions can expect a net increase in energy consumption.
-As a result of higher temperatures, economists estimate that net energy costs to consumers will increase by 10 to 22 percent.
+In future decades, warmer winters will decrease the need for heating, reducing energy consumption.
+Conversely, hotter summers will increase demand for cooling, increasing the amount of energy consumed.
+The energy saved during warmer winters is not expected to offset increases in consumption during hotter summers.
+Therefore, most regions can expect a net increase in energy consumption.
+As a result of higher temperatures, economists estimate increases in net energy costs for all but the coldest regions of the contiguous United States.

-The current mix of energy sources used in each region may also change with increased temperatures.
+The mix of energy sources used in each region may also change with increased temperatures.
 Winter heating is powered by a mixture of electricity, fuel oil, and natural gas, whereas summer cooling is powered by electricity.
 The expected consequence of this situation is reduced demand for fuel oil and natural gas and increased demand for electricity.
-Using wind and solar to generate electricity to meet this demand could shift consumption from fossil fuels to potentially more renewable sources of energy.
+Using wind and solar to generate electricity to meet this demand may shift consumption of fossil fuels to more renewable sources of energy.

 Effects on energy infrastructure

 Increased energy consumption may strain energy infrastructure, especially during periods of peak energy demand.
-For instance, on days when temperatures exceed 95°F, demand for electricity may exceed the capacity of energy-generating facilities and the electrical grid.
+For instance, on days when temperature exceeds 95°F, demand for electricity may exceed the capacity of energy-generating facilities and the electrical grid.
 Disruptions in service—including the potential for widespread blackouts—may result.
 Increased instances of peak demand for electricity could also affect production and transmission costs, ultimately increasing costs for consumers.

 Other factors in energy consumption